d4n3sh/thedaneshproject/content/posts/2007-09-14-no-space-left-on-device.md

 ][1]
 [![][2]][3] [![][4]][5] [![][6]][7]

 Ok, so now I know the issue was in &#8220;/var&#8221;.
-There&#8217;s most likely a directory within &#8220;/var&#8221; with a whole bunch of files in it causing the problem.
+There's most likely a directory within &#8220;/var&#8221; with a whole bunch of files in it causing the problem.

 Running &#8220;find /var -size -8k&#8221; would return me all files within &#8220;/var&#8221; smaller then 8k.
 What I found was a long list of unsent mails in the &#8220;/var/spool/mquee&#8221; directory.
 261517 files to be exact.